Clarence Williams III: Personal life

 Foster and Williams in The Mod Squad episode in 1970.
 Foster guest-starred as a blind friend of Linc Hayes.

 Williams married the actress Gloria Foster in 1967.
 They worked together on The Mod Squad; Foster made two guest appearances.
 The two also acted in a 1964 film The Cool World.
 In 1984, they filed for divorce, but remained friends.
 They had no children.
 Williams announced Foster's death in 2001.

+His oft-collaborator, director John Frankenheimer, considered Williams one of the greatest character actors of his lifetime, saying “Clarence’ll put the fear of God in you.”